Cornell-RelaxML/quip-sharp/README.md

 ## News

 - We merged in a faster E8P kernel that (with CUDA graphs) is around twice as fast as before.
-Make sure to pull the latest code and models (should be version 1) and rebuild the `quiptools` package to get the faster kernel!
-As a reminder, `hf.generate()` is incompatible with CUDA graphs so the generation speed in `interactive_gen.py` is not representative of reality.
+Make sure to pull the latest code and models and recompile `quiptools` to get the faster kernel.
+As a reminder, `hf.generate()` does not work with CUDA graphs so the generation speed in `interactive_gen.py` is not representative of reality.
-- We fixed a duplicated entry in the E8P codebook and updated the perplexity/zeroshot tables.
+- We fixed a duplicated entry in the E8P codebook and updated the result tables.

 ## Installation